 Figure 8.17-4.
 A color photograph of the Apollo Pressure Garment.

 Figure 8.17-5.
-Apollo 17 astronaut Harrison Schmitt test the Pressure Garment.
+Apollo 17 astronaut Harrison Schmitt tests the Pressure Garment.

 The outer layer, shown in Figure 8.17-6, was made of fireproof, abrasion-resistant materials and was designed to provide thermal insulation and protection against micrometeoroids, microscopic specks of dust that travel through space at enormous speeds and strike the astronauts on the lunar surface like minute bullets, which are stopped by the multiple layers of the outer suit.